nyarla/tldr/README.md

 and which is called as *Major depressive disorder* by clinical.

-And my two disorders makes hard problem to me about communications or managements to another people, *ASD* makes hard to I feel what another peoples are thinking and feeling, and *depression disorder* makes to I very tired by text-based communication to another people.
+And my two disorders makes hard problem to me about communications or managements to another people, *ASD* makes difficult to I feel what another peoples are thinking and feeling, and *depression disorder* makes to I very tired by text-based communication to another people.

 I don't want to make trouble on GitHub or any places by my two diorders, Because I recpect to another peoples and developers.
-However, I have two disorders and problem of communications and these will makes to trouble of communicate to another people, So I think that I can only close to issue or communication channels on GitHub, And I decided it.
+However, I have two disorders and problem of communications, and these will makes to trouble of communicate to another people.
+So I think that I can just only close to issue or communication channels on GitHub, And I decided it.

 Questions and Answers
 ---------------------